AnonymousSubmitter1/TinwsOrFalseFriends/README.md

 This repository is the companion Web page for the ICSE 2023 submission "Twins or False Friends?
 A Study on Energy Consumption and Performance of Configurable Software".

+## Fast Energy Measurement Setup

+The setup for the fast energy metering setup can be found in folder [fast-energy-measurements](./fast-energy-measurements/).

 ## Data

 The data to all subject systems are included in the directory [data](./data).
 In each of the case study directories, you will find the following files: